brave/brave-core/README.md

 ## Limitations

+- Production Ad Serve URL needs updating with final URL
 - Should run synchronously in own process
 - Due to privacy concerns Brian Johnson has with platform information being transmitted when requesting a new catalog, `Win7` and `Win8` are not passed from Brave Core, Brian Johnson is raising these privacy concerns
 - `IsNotificationsAvailable` always returns `true` from Brave Core irrespective if they are enabled or disabled on the operating system
 - `EventLog`'s are persisted in the Console Log, whereas in Muon they were persisted in a JSON file
 - Implement DemoAPI logs
 - Additional unit test coverage

 ## Isolated development on macOS

+- Deprecated as will be moved to Brave Core

 ### Pre-requisite